 I was born in Helena, MT and went to school in East Helena, and later on at Helena High School.
 After graduation, I moved to Bozeman to study Music Education.
 While at MSU, I was part of the Spirit of the West Marching Band, Pep Band, Orchestra, and several other ensembles.
 I met my wife, Chelsea, at MSU and we both graduated in 2015 with a Bachelor of Arts in Music Education.
 Chelsea and I got married in July of 2015, and shortly after, moved to Saco, MT to begin our teaching careers.
 I was the K-12 Music Teacher in Hinsdale, MT for two years.
 In 2017, we moved back to Bozeman, where we both continued to teach music.
-I enjoy volunteering with the Boy Scouts of America and the Spirit of the West Marching Band as well as riding ATV’s and rock climbing.
+Chelsea and I welcomed Joel (2019) and Jonah (2022) into our families.
+I enjoy helping with the Spirit of the West Marching Band as well as riding ATV’s and rock climbing.

 Fifth Grade Band

 Students in Fifth Grade band attend band class twice a week.
-Students in Mrs. Krohn’s class have band on Monday and Friday, and students in Mrs. Stratton’s class have band on Wednesday and Thursday.
+Students in Mrs. Krohn’s class have band on Tuesday and Friday, students in Mrs. Stratton’s class have band on Tuesday and Thursday, and students in Mrs. Drake’s class have band on Thursday and Friday.
 Students are expected to come to every band class prepared with their instrument, music, and a pencil.

 In Fifth Grade, student will learn the basics of their instruments beginning with instrument assembly and cleaning, how to produce an initial sound, and how to play the first note.
 In addition, students will learn the skills necessary to perform in a large instrumental group.